-We are committed to the aspirations and objectives included in the National Plan for Gaelic and the Gaelic Language (Scotland) Act 2005.
+We are committed to the aspirations and objectives included 'in the Gaelic Language (Scotland) Act 2005 and the National Gaelic Language Plan'.
 We will deliver our Gaelic language plan commitments giving equal respect to Gaelic and English.
-We will actively keep staff and the public informed of the opportunities that exist to use Gaelic in relation to our work, and our long-term vision for the Scottish Land Commission includes active use of Gaelic.
+We will actively keep staff and the public informed of the opportunities that exist to use Gaelic in relation to our work, and our vision for the Scottish Land Commission includes active use of Gaelic.

+Andrew Thin

+Chair

-Andrew Thin Chair Scottish Land Commission
+Scottish Land Commission